 204. Cost of summons and proceedings under section 203 to be in the discretion of the court

-Upon any summons or proceeding under the last preceding section the court or Judge may notwithstanding anything in the said section to the contrary make such order as to the costs expenses of and attendant upon such summons or proceeding as the court or Judge shall deem just; and all costs and expenses to be paid by the Registrar under such order shall be charged to the Consolidated Fund and this section appropriates the Consolidated Fund accordingly.
+Upon any summons or proceeding under the last preceding section the court or Judge may notwithstanding anything in the said section to the contrary make such order as to the costs expenses of and attendant upon such summons or proceeding as the court or Judge shall deem just; and all costs and expenses to be paid by the Registrar under such order shall be charged to the Consolidated Account and this section appropriates the Consolidated Account accordingly.

 [Section 204 amended by No. 17 of 1950 s.
 57; No. 81 of 1996 s.
-122.]
+122; No. 77 of 2006 s.
+4.]

 205. Actions for recovery of damages may in certain cases be brought against the Registrar as nominal defendant